Tips for Deer Resistant Plants and Deer Deterrents

 Problems with squirrels?
 Check out the best squirrel-proof bird feeders.

-Even foraging Bambis might turn up their noses at these plants.
+Even foraging Bambis might turn up their noses at these deer resistant plants.

 Paeonia lactiflora, Zones 3 to 8